Nivedita-coder/booking-application/README.md

 $ git clone https://github.com/Nivedita-coder/booking-application.git
 ```

-- To start the server change the directory to `booking-app` and run
+- To start the application change the directory to `booking-app` and run

 ```bash
 $ go run .